Khloe Kardashian Allegedly Wants To Quit ‘KUWTK’ After Baby Is Born, Claims She Was Fat-Shamed By Her Family

 Pregnant Khloe Kardashian is rumored to be ready to quit the show that made her and her family famous.
 The reality TV star, who is expecting a baby with her boyfriend, Tristan Thompson, recently stated on an episode of Revenge Body that her family one told her that she needed to lose weight because she was “hurting the Kardashian brand.”

-According to a family insider, Khloe Kardashian is ready to exit the show as soon as her baby is born, and holds a lot of resentment toward certain family members who have made her feel badly when she was heavier.
+According to a family insider, Khloe Kardashian is ready to exit the show as soon as her baby is born, and she holds a lot of resentment toward certain family members who have made her feel bad when she was heavier.

 The insider also tipped off that Khloe isn’t in regular communication with anyone in her family, and they have already accepted this to be the case.
-As viewers of Keeping Up with the Kardashians are already aware, Khloe has already cut off communication with her stepfather, Caitlyn Jenner, after she transitioned from male to female.
-Caitlyn has revealed that this was very hurtful for her, but if Khloe has cut off communication to Caitlyn, it isn’t a huge stretch to think she cut off communication to her mother and sisters.
+As viewers of Keeping Up with the Kardashian are already aware, Khloe has already cut off communication with her stepfather, Caitlyn Jenner, after she transitioned from male to female.
+Caitlyn has revealed that this was very hurtful to her, but if Khloe has cut off communication to Caitlyn, it isn’t a huge stretch to think she cut off communication with her mother and sisters.

 Khloe Kardashian evidently loves her new life in Cleveland, where she shares a home with her boyfriend and father of her baby, Tristan Thompson.
 According to Radar Online, he has been pressuring her not to return to the show, saying that they don’t need it as part of their income.